WXOS: Programming

 WXOS, an ESPN Radio affiliate, carries ESPN shows on nights and weekends.
 The station is the flagship station for the St. Louis Blues.
 It also previously held the rights to Saint Louis Billikens men's basketball which it acquired from KFNS, until 2020 saw the Bills move to KMOX.
 Play-by-play announcer Bob Ramsey joined 101 ESPN as a member of the Fast Lane when the station launched.
 101 ESPN also airs the College Football Playoff, the World Series, the NBA Finals, and other events from ESPN Radio.

 Sportswriter and The Fast Lane Producer Michelle Smallmon had been filling the spot left by Chris Duncan on The Fast Lane.
 However, that spot was permanently filled by Brad Thompson in 2014.
 Smallmon later became a co-host on "The Bernie Miklasz Show" in 2018 but left the show in 2019.
 As of May 2020, Randy Karraker and Smallmon co-host the station's morning drive program, "Karraker & Smallmon".

 WXOS held the radio rights to the St. Louis Rams of the National Football League from 2009 to 2015 after which they relocated to Los Angeles.
 Rams games were previously aired on KLOU.
+The station also broadcasts selected Chicago Bulls and Memphis Grizzlies games.

 History

-Early Years
+Early years

-WXOS has adopted several call letters and formats since it began airing on May 13, 1966.
+WXOS has adopted several call signs and formats since it began airing on May 13, 1966.
 The station first broadcast under WMRY and had studios based out of the Our Lady of the Snows shrine near Belleville.
 The station, however, never broadcast a religious format.
 Rather, they aired non-commercial pop music with periodic positive motivational messages from different faiths interspersed.
 In the mid-1980s, the station became a commercial station, and aired a progressive rock format.
 Their studios were relocated to an office park in St. Louis County, Missouri.

-1991-1994: Various Rock Formats
+1991–1994: Various rock formats

 In January 1991, the station flipped to soft AC as "Sunny 101", WSNL.
-Two months later, the station flipped to "mellow rock" as WFXB, "The Fox", and simulcasted on KFXB (105.7 FM).
-In February 1993, the simulcasting ended, though 101.1 would continue to carry the mellow rock format, which would evolve to a AAA format, and then an "Arrow"-type classic hits format, while still being called "The Fox."
+Two months later, the station flipped to "mellow rock" as WFXB, "The Fox", and simulcast on KFXB (105.7 FM).
+In February 1993, the simulcasting ended, though 101.1 would continue to carry the mellow rock format, which would evolve to a AAA format, and then an "Arrow"-type classic hits format, while still being called "The Fox".

-1994-2006: "The River"
+1994–2006: "The River"

 On November 24, 1994, the station would return to AAA as "101 The River" and the WVRV call letters.
 By Summer of 1997, the format evolved to modern AC.
 In 2004, the format shifted to adult top 40, but retained the "River" moniker and call letters.